learning-zone/java-basics/README.md

         MainClass g = new MainClass();
         g.message();

-        // Creating Weak Reference to MainClass-type object to which 'g'
+        // Creating Soft Reference to MainClass-type object to which 'g'
         // is also pointing.
         SoftReference<MainClass> softref = new SoftReference<MainClass>(g);
         g = null;